-My fifth book, Dancing the Hangman's Reel, was published in October 2017.
+My fifth book, Dancing the Hangman's Reel, was published in October 2017 and is available as an e-book or paperback.

 As with my first four books, it is a collection comprising in the main a number of intriguing but relatively little-known cases, with one or two more-celebrated ones.